entrecode/ec.admin/README.md

 You are now ready to customize the admin, using ec.admin as an adapter between ec.sdk and react-admin.

+For inspiration, you should check out [light.react-admin](https://github.com/entrecode/light.react-admin/blob/develop/src/App.tsx), where ec.admin is already in use.

 ## Localization

 To set the language and setup labels for fields, you can use i18nProvider.
 Example: